 Typically, allergy testing is done to determine or verify the cause of an allergic reaction.
 If Baby is showing symptoms, an allergy test is a non-invasive way to check for an allergic reaction.

-Even if you suffer from allergies, that doesn’t mean that your child will, and he isn&;t likely to be tested based only on his parents’ medical history.
+Even if you suffer from allergies, that doesn’t mean that your child will, and they isn&;t likely to be tested based only on their parents’ medical history.
 Instead, the decision to allergy test a child often falls to the primary care doctor.
 If there is an allergic reaction, he or she is likely to refer you to an allergist who is qualified to perform tests related to allergic reactions.

 There are three basic types of allergy tests: